 Partially Contracted Muscle

 The diagram above shows a partially contracted muscle where there is more overlapping of the myosin and actin with lots of potential for cross bridges to form.
-The I - bands and H - zone are shortened.
+The I - bands and H - zone is shortened.

 Fully Contracted Muscle